SwissDataScienceCenter/renku-ui/server/src/websocket/README.md

 to the same instance of the the server (sticky sessions).

 ## Client side
-See the [client side section](../../../client/src/websocket/) for further details on WebSockets.
+See the [client side section](../../../client/src/websocket/) for details on how the client uses WebSockets.